rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 ## Blockchain

-The word *blockchain* is perhaps the most misunderstood and overhyped word related to Bitcoin.
+The word *"blockchain"* is perhaps the most misunderstood and overhyped word related to Bitcoin.
-If you ever read an article on "*blockchain technology*" replace the word *"blockchain"* with *"magic"* and you won't have changed the meaning.
+Next time you read an article on *"blockchain technology"* replace the word *"blockchain"* with *"magic"* and you won't have changed the article's meaning.

 ???+ example "blockchain or magic?"